dwhelan/mm1_codec/README.md

 # To do
 - consider having decode_as(...) etc, take a `__MODULE__` parameter
+- consider macro to decode/encode either 2 or a list of codecs
 - create decode_as_one_of(...)
 - refactor CodecMapper to use core decode functions
 - consolidate CoderError into Codec